Documentation

 • Signature / auth failures: rejected before durable store

-• Destination 4xx/5xx, timeouts, TLS errors: retried per policy, then DLQ
+• Destination 5xx, timeouts, and connection errors: retried per policy, then DLQ

 Need a question answered?